Protecting Children’s Skin

 Follow the Care in the Sun code

-- Even on a cool day with light cloud cover UV radiation can cause skin damage
+- Even on a cool day with light cloud cover, UV radiation can cause skin damage

 - Cover up with clothing, hats and sunglasses

-- Use a high factor sunscreen
+- Use a sunscreen with high SPF and UVA protection

 - Keep hydrated

 - Discourage sunbathing.
 Practise what you preach – parents are role models

 Anyone can develop skin cancer, whatever their skin colour.
 However, certain skin types are more at risk from the effects of UV radiation than others.